Pantera: 2004–2022: After Damageplan, personal issues, and Vinnie Paul's death

 In interviews in 2009 and 2010, both Rita Haney and Phil Anselmo stated that, after a meeting at Download 2009, they had patched up their differences and are once again on speaking terms.
 On March 30, 2010, Pantera released a greatest-hits compilation album, titled 1990–2000: A Decade of Domination.
 It was made available exclusively at Walmart stores and is made up of 10 tracks that were remastered.
+Around that same time, Cowboys from Hell was reissued for its 20th anniversary, and it included the unreleased outtake track "The Will to Survive" along with various demo versions of the album's songs.

 During a 2012 appearance on That Metal Show, when asked about the possibility of a Pantera reunion, Vinnie Paul said that it would be possible if Dimebag Darrell were still alive.
 Despite being proud of his Pantera years, however, he indicated that there were no plans for a reunion, adding that "some stones are better left unturned."

+At the Revolver Golden God Awards in April, Paul debuted an unheard Pantera track titled "Piss" that was recorded during the Vulgar Display of Power sessions, following a music video.
+According to Paul, "Piss" was the only track that was never released or heard in any form since it was recently found in the band's archives.
+This was also conceded with the reissue of Vulgar Display of Power for its 20th anniversary, released on May.
+Following the song's debut, it peaked at number 23 on the Mainstream Rock Chart.
 In 2013, Brown published his autobiography titled Official Truth: 101 Proof, which chronicled his time in Pantera.
+Far Beyond Driven also received a deluxe reissue in 2014, including a standalone release of their 1994 "Monsters of Rock" performance.

 Comments about a potential one-off reunion concert continued to resurface periodically, with Zakk Wylde often being suggested as the stand-in replacement for Darrell.
 Paul, however, had been strictly resistant to the idea.
 Despite several overtures towards reconciliation by Anselmo towards Paul, the two men remained permanently estranged.